23 Feb 7 Things You Need to Know about Divorce in Florida

 5. Awarding Alimony

-Florida courts will award alimony if they deem it “well-founded.”
-This is a fairly broad term.
-More specifically, the courts will factor in the standard of living during the marriage, the marriage’s duration and the age and health of each partner.
+Florida courts will award alimony (spousal support) if they deem it “well-founded.”
+This is a fairly broad term and there isn’s a statute that specifically sets forth exactly how much one spouse must pay to the other based on certain factors.
+Instead, the courts, more generally, will use their discretion in considering one party’s need for alimony, the other party’s ability to pay alimony, the standard of living during the marriage, the marriage’s duration and the age and health of each partner.

 6. Child Support and Custody

 As with most states, if custody is contested, Florida courts will determine child custody based on the child’s best interests.
 Florida courts will usually try to grant “joint custody” or “time-sharing” unless circumstances suggest otherwise.
 As far as child support is concerned, your divorce attorney will review the amount of income generated by each parent, the age and number of any minor children and expenses like daycare and health insurance.
 Florida courts also have the ability to set aside the parents’ assets or require life insurance as security for future funding and educational support.

 For Florida couples who agree that their marriage is irretrievably broken, have proof of residency, have no minor-age children and the spouses agree on how to divide assets, “Simplified Dissolution of Marriage” is a great option.
 This is the fastest and easiest way for a couple who meet these requirements to finalize their divorce.

 Divorce does not have to be a painful or drawn-out experience.
 Follow the advice of your attorney and stay informed about Florida divorce laws in order to successfully finalize your divorce and move on to the next chapter in your life.